-Cape York and Torres Strait Regional Resilience Strategy - Progress update
+Cape York and Torres Strait Regional Resilience Strategy - Project update

 By 2022, every region across Queensland will be part of a locally-led and regionally-coordinated blueprint to strengthen disaster resilience.
 Regional resilience strategies and local resilience action plans will help to keep Queenslanders safe by providing a coordinated approach to identify and prioritise disaster resilience actions.